trustbridge/intergov/docs/outbound.rst

 .. autoclass:: intergov.processors.multichannel_router.MultichannelWorker

 Note: channels abstract over topology, technology and wire protocols.
-This means that countries are free to determine bilaterally or multilaterally agreeable channels.
+This means that jurisdictions are free to determine bilaterally or multilaterally agreeable channels.
-This component will be configured to use the channels as per the operating countries agreements.
+This component will be configured to use the channels as per the operating jurisdictions agreements.

 .. uml::